 The bright yellow winter aconite provides welcome colour to British gardens early in the year.
 Winter aconite blooms as early as January, and grows en masse under trees.
-The 18th-century fashion for landscape gardens brought the little plant into fashion.
+Did you know that the 18th-century fashion for landscape gardens brought the little plant into fashion?

 Winter aconite is native to South Eastern Europe.
 It was introduced to Britain in 1596.
 An early recording can be found in “A Catalogue of Plants Cultivated in the Garden of John Gerard, in the Years 1596–1599“.
 Gerard also describes the plant as follows: “whole leaves come forth of the ground in the dead time of winter, many times bearing the snow on the heads of his leaves and flowers”.
 The flower was then also known as Winter Wolfes-bane.